-Texts can be organized in a wide variety of ways.
-Your ability to recognize text structures will be tested both directly and indirectly on the test.
+Texts can be organized in many different ways.
+On the test, you’ll be asked to recognize text structures both directly and indirectly.

-Similarly, if a passage says there will be three reasons, make sure you find all three.
-Items in a list will often be introduced with one of the following transition words:
+Similarly, if a passage says there will be three reasons, make sure you can find all three.
+Items in a list are often introduced with one of the following transition words:

 There are three main categories of transitions: continuers, contradictors, and cause-and-effect words.

-Continuers are words or phrases that add new information along the same lines of what’s already been said.
+Continuers are words or phrases that add new information that fits with what’s already been said.
 They can be grouped into five subcategories: adding information, introducing an example, clarifying or defining, emphasizing, and sequencing.

-Contradictors indicate that what comes after the transition will disagree with what’s come before it.
-Many contradictory transitions can also be used to introduce a new idea—because the new idea contradicts the old one.
+Contradictors signal that what comes after the transition will disagree with what came before it.
+Many contradictory transitions can also introduce a new idea, because the new idea contradicts the old one.

 | Alternately | Although/though | But | Conversely | Despite |